• Skip to primary navigation

 • Unsalted butter - the muffins will be too salty if you use regular butter.

-• Ripe bananas - these are much easier to mash than unripe bananas and have a sweeter flavour.
+• Ripe bananas - these are much easier to mash than unripe bananas and have a sweeter flavor.
 The riper the better!

 • Milk - makes the muffins deliciously moist.
 Use full fat or semi-skimmed.

-• Brown sugar - brings sweetness and adds to the caramel flavour.
+• Brown sugar - brings sweetness and adds to the caramel flavor.

 • Egg - adds structure and stability to the batter.